GSA/search-gov/README.markdown

 Now re-run your search for taxes and you should see more content.

+If you are interested in helath related data, you can also load MedLinePlus data from the XML retrieved from the MedLine website (see doc/medline for more details).

+    rake usasearch:medline:update

 ## Affiliate accounts
 Get yourself a user account